Behind the camera: Michael Clancy

 Mike Clancy thought he had won his little battle but then a bomb dropped.
 Dr. Bruner, whose hands which are present in both shots, released a statement where he stated, “The baby did not reach out, The baby was anesthetized.
 The baby was not aware of what was going on.”
 This directly contradicted what Mike Clancy stated and published in his caption where he claimed that Samuel reached out on his own.
 The doctor’s statement in Clancy’s opinion “stripped any credibility” that he had as a journalist.
 His Editors and co-workers were soon asking why he lied about the picture but Clancy stuck to his guns always claiming that Samuel reached out and grasped Dr. Bruner’s hand.
 Even though the photographer was eventually forced to leave his profession as a result of the caption discrepancy he doesn’t blame Bruner stating, “He’s an incredible surgeon but [he] simply could not admit the unborn child came out from under the anesthesia too soon.”

-Dr Bruner, while acknowledging that his experimental surgery is still in the early development stages and poses significant risks, he looks to a future where this surgery will be preformed across the world, offering incredible promises to parents of unborn children with birth defects.
+Dr. Bruner, while acknowledging that his experimental surgery is still in the early development stages and poses significant risks, he looks to a future where this surgery will be performed across the world, offering incredible promises to parents of unborn children with birth defects.